The Flower is the Mind, the seed is technique.

 Featuring new works by Swiss composer Fritz Hauser (Shong), Western Australia’s Stuart James (Kinabuhi | Kamatayon) and Taikoz’s Artistic Director Ian Cleworth (The Place Where Nothing Is Done), Seven Flowers combines spectacular taiko drumming with beautiful song, dynamic movement, colourful percussion, and an evocative stage design by artists Bart Groen and Emma Hack.

-*Premium tickets include a post-show drink and Meet and Greet in the Function Room.
-Only 50 available.
+*Premium tickets include a post-show drink and Meet and Greet in the Level One Bar.

 Taikoz is supported by the NSW Government through Create NSW